-Qatar Airways CEO tries to shrug off sexist remark
+Qatar Airways CEO apologizes after sexist remark

 That's when Al Baker said that "of course" it "has to be led by a man."
 The assembled crowd reacted with shouts and groans.

+"I would like to offer my heartfelt apologies for any offense caused by my comment yesterday, which runs counter to my track record of expanding the role of women in leadership throughout the Qatar Airways Group and has been sensationalized by the media," said Al Baker.

-When asked for comment, Qatar Airways initially referred CNNMoney to comments that Al Baker made during a subsequent interview with Bloomberg.
+When initially asked for comment on Tuesday, Qatar Airways referred CNNMoney to comments that Al Baker made during a subsequent interview with Bloomberg.

 "I was only referring to one individual," he told Bloomberg.
 "I was not referring to the staff in general."